manuel-fernandez-rodriguez/DeviantCoding/docs/docs/registerly/advanced-registration/filtering-classes.md

 The `Where` method  receives a `Func<Type, bool>` predicate, so we can use any C# expression to filter the classes to register.

-`Where`, and the provided extension methods on type, are some powerful tools which allow us to fulfill most filtering requirements we might encounter.
+`Where`, and the provided extension methods on `System.Type`, are some powerful tools which allow us to fulfill most filtering requirements we might encounter.